-TARCETER WEAKNESS TD Only for previous actions Only for active & new actions TARGETED WEAKNESS TR 18 19 20 21 22 23 Talent acquisition and development initiatives specific for research All (R1-R4) Q1
+TARGETED WEAKNESS TR Only for previous actions Only for active & new actions 18 19 20 21 22 23 Talent acquisition and development initiatives specific for research All (R1-R4) Q1

-Responsible(s) Participant(s) .
-Human Resources and People Development Office Office of the Deputy General Manager (Research and Innovation) Office of the Vice President for Strategic Planning and Research Office of the Deputy General Manager (Finances and Resources) Research and Innovation Area UOC HRS4R Implementation and Monitoring Committee UOC HRS4R Advisory and Working Group Indicator(s) Implementation Indicator(s) Achievement Inclusion in the Strategic PlanWorking group meetingsDraft .
+Responsible(s) Participant(s)

+.
+Office of the Deputy General Manager for R&I

+.
+Office of the Vice President for Strategic Planning and

+.
+Personnel Research

+.
+Office of the Deputy General Manager for Finances

+and Resources

+.
+R&I department

+.
+UOC HRS4R Implementation and Monitoring

+Committee

+.
+UOC HRS4R Advisory and Working Group

+Indicator(s) Implementation Indicator(s) Achievement Inclusion in the Strategic Plan Working group meetings Draft .
 Approval by governing bodies .
 Publication